Arizona State Prison Complex – Safford

 Arizona State Prison Complex – Safford is one of 13 prison facilities operated by the Arizona Department of Corrections (ADC).
-ASPC-Safford is located in Safford, Graham County, Arizona, 173 miles southeast from the state capital of Phoenix, Arizona.
+ASPC-Safford is located in Safford, Graham County, Arizona, 173 miles southeast of the state capital of Phoenix, Arizona.

 History

 In 1968, the Arizona State Legislature passed a bill making the Fort Grant State Industrial School a part of the State's Department of Corrections.
 In 1973, Fort Grant became an adult male prison.
 In December 1997, the Arizona State Prison at Fort Grant became the Fort Grant Unit of ASPC-Safford.

 Designated as a prison complex, Safford had its beginnings as a Department facility in 1970.
 Then called the Safford Conservation Center, it was a minimum security work camp that housed 185 adult male inmates in tents and Quonset huts before any permanent buildings were erected, the first one a 48-man dormitory constructed in 1976.
 Two 64-man dormitories were completed by 1983.

 The 1986–87 building program added 100EBUs, in the form of Quonset huts, to expand the capacity of the unit.
 Today, the prison has a designated capacity of 730 and the Graham and Tonto units house adult male minimum security inmates, the majority working in the community or for other government agencies.